super-monkey-fanclub/tutorial-template/docs/source/Frontend.rst

               },
             ),

 This part of the code is used to validate email addresses.
 We check using the function (not) _isValidEmail.
 If the result is True, then the email is not valid and a new one must be inputted.
+Authentication is handled asynchronously, with loading states and user feedback.

 .. code-block:: dart